How a strong podcast episode structure will win more listeners

 Below is a sample of what can work for an insert.
 The Project Podcast hosted by Kenny, who asks for a review and offers a giveaway.
 What works really well about this is the tone of voice, listen to how personable and naturally he delivers, he speaks to YOU like you are a friend.

-The Outro
+8. The Podcast Outro

 Bren Russell